 5. Ecola State Park

-This park is a fantastic location to do many different activities including tidepooling, surfing, hiking, picnicking, and wildlife observing!
+This park is a fantastic location to do many different activities, including tidepooling, surfing, hiking, picnicking, and wildlife observation!
 It includes over 1,000 acres and 9 miles of coastline wrapping around Tillamook Head.

 There are many trails the park is known for, including the Tillamook Head Traverse Hike.
 This trail follows the Corps of Discovery’s route (the Lewis & Clark expedition) back in 1806 when they were searching for a beached whale!
 Visitors today agree with Clark’s evaluation of the view being spectacular.